Nokia to bet on camera upgrade in smartphone push

 | HELSINKI

-HELSINKI Nokia is expected to unveil a new smartphone with a 41-megapixel camera on Thursday, banking on advanced optics to make up for meagre marketing resources and a limited range of phone apps.
+HELSINKI Nokia NOK1V.HE is expected to unveil a new smartphone with a 41-megapixel camera on Thursday, banking on advanced optics to make up for meager marketing resources and a limited range of phone apps.

-Analysts, however, are sceptical that a new camera for the flagship Lumia smartphone will be enough for the Finnish company to regain market share from rivals Samsung and Apple.
+Analysts, however, are skeptical that a new camera for the flagship Lumia smartphone will be enough for the Finnish company to regain market share from rivals Samsung (005930.KS) and Apple (AAPL.O).

 "What I'm expecting to see is a powerful device that will differentiate it from competitors' high-end handsets.
 But whether this will be enough to compete with Samsung and Apple?
 I doubt it," said Francisco Jeronimo, of research firm IDC.